MacGyver and Disability Empowerment: Lessons in Resourcefulness and Resilience

 Like MacGyver solving problems in challenging situations, people with disabilities often adapt tools to enhance their independence and accessibility.
 This reflects MacGyver’s innovative spirit, similar to how assistive technologies are tailored to specific needs.
 For example, in Season 2, Episode 7, “The Road Not Taken,” MacGyver creates giant slingshots from tree branches and cloth strips, showing his knack for repurposing everyday items for crucial solutions.

-Jones and Brown (2019) discuss how adaptive thinking allows individuals to transform limitations into opportunities, drawing on creative solutions reminiscent of MacGyver’s methods.
+Research discuss how adaptive thinking allows individuals to transform limitations into opportunities, drawing on creative solutions reminiscent of MacGyver’s methods (King & Hicks, 2021)

 Resilience and Ethical Conduct